W3VD/W3VD_Python_Ham/README.md

 Before first time use, the user MUST set the desired Log Directory variable in the script.

 # adifParseCalls.py
-This script reads an ADIF format log file and exports a unique list of callsigns to a text file, for use as input file to morseCodePractice.py.
+This script reads an ADIF format log file and exports a unique list of callsigns to a text file, for use as an input file to morseCodePractice.py.
+You will need to edit the input and output file variables in the script.

 Python module adif_io is required, you can install with:
 ```bash